init-nahuel/manim-tutorials/README.md

 # manim-tutorials

-some animations using manim :)
+This repo contains tutorials for using manim module for animations, there is some animations used on my Data Structures repo too.